 OSHA Consultation Program

-Establishments that have requested an initial full-service comprehensive consultation visit for safety or health, and that visit has been scheduled, may be deferred for 90 days.
+Establishments that have requested an initial full-service comprehensive consultation visit for safety or health, and that visit has been scheduled, may be deferred for 90 days from programmed inspections.
 See XII.B.2.

 Strategic Partnership Sites